springernature/shunter/docs/introduction.md

 Introduction to Shunter
 =======================

-Looking to create a smart, flexible, robust, loosely-decoupled front end?
+Looking to create a smart, flexible, robust, loosely-coupled front end?

 Need a hand defining integration points between your front and back end applications?